letzi83/Data-Journalism-Resources/ddj-data-sources.md

 **European Union**
 [Eurostat Database](http://ec.europa.eu/eurostat/data/database)

-Europe geospatial information: [Explainer on different "NUTS" levels](http://ec.europa.eu/eurostat/web/nuts), various [national structures existing in the EU countries](http://ec.europa.eu/eurostat/web/nuts/national-structures-eu), their [relation to post codes](http://ec.europa.eu/eurostat/web/nuts/correspondence-tables/postcodes-and-nuts), plus an [overview of available geoinformation](http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units) and finally: actual [geodata in different formats](http://ec.europa.eu/eurostat/de/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts)
+Europe geospatial information: [Explainer on different "NUTS" levels](http://ec.europa.eu/eurostat/web/nuts), various [national structures existing in the EU countries](http://ec.europa.eu/eurostat/web/nuts/national-structures-eu), their [relation to post codes](http://ec.europa.eu/eurostat/web/nuts/correspondence-tables/postcodes-and-nuts), plus an [overview of available geoinformation](http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units) and finally: actual [geodata in different formats](http://ec.europa.eu/eurostat/de/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts).
+And because none of the above really explains the EU file nomenclature:

+NUTS_AT files -- contain an overview with NUTS_IDs, country codes, and region names (in NUTS, Latin, ASCII and HTML spelling - beware, encoding issues ahead.
+In English language system settings you can open them via import and file encoding "windows lating 1")

+NUTS_LB files -- locate cities

+NUTS_BN files -- have the border lines as lines and not as polygons

+NUTS_RG files -- is what you need if you want to make a choropleth map of Europe.
+It contains polygons of the different European geospatial units.

 ## Data by country (under construction, tbc)